giangalv/mir_robot_simulation/README.md

 # MOVE THE MIR 250
 ### Teleoperate the robot (optional) via the MIR network interface
 * Turn the key on the robot in Manual control, go to the MIR network interface, press the *Manual control* button.
-The *RESUME* button starts to blinking in blue, press it and the led's robot changes from RED in BLUE (the robot state changes from Emergency Stop to Manual Control state).
+The *RESUME* button, on the robot, starts to blinking in blue, press it and the led's robot changes from RED in BLUE (the robot state changes from Emergency Stop to Manual Control state).
 Now you can move the robot via the joystick on the MIR interface.

 ### Relocalize robot (optional)
 If the robot's localization is lost:

 * go to "Service" -> "Command view" -> "Set start position" and click + drag to current position of robot in the map